-4 Context and Key Issues
+Context and Key Issues

-- 4.1 The population of Sandwell is rising with ONS mid 2018 estimates showing that there are 327,328 people living in the district of all ages.
-SMBC has forecast continued population growth with around 30,300 additional people residing in the district from 2016 to 2030.
+- 3.9 The population of Sandwell is rising with ONS 2023 estimates showing that there are 344,210 people living in the district of all ages.
 Sandwell borough has a complex network of places within which people exercise their choice of location for residence, business and their destination for employment, shopping, education, health treatment, leisure and entertainment.
-Consequently, the borough has to support considerable trips on a daily basis. - 4.2 Local Cycling and Walking Infrastructure Plans (LCWIPs), as set out in the 2017 Cycling and Walking Investment Strategy, are a new, strategic approach to identifying cycling and walking improvements required at the local level.
-They enable a long-term approach to developing local cycling and walking networks, ideally over a 10-year period, and form a vital part of the Government's strategy to increase the number of trips made on foot or by cycle. - 4.3 The SCWIP will have a prioritised plan for improvements to the local network within the Black Country, which align with existing Sandwell and West Midlands strategies for planning and transport.
-It will be refreshed in a three to five-year period, incorporating new and updated data sources to support cycling and walking interventions in the Black Country.
+Consequently, the borough supports considerable trips on a daily basis. - 3.10 Local Cycling and Walking Infrastructure Plans (LCWIPs), as set out in the 2017 Cycling and Walking Investment Strategy, are a new, strategic approach to identifying cycling and walking improvements required at the local level.
+They enable a long-term approach to developing local cycling and walking networks, ideally over a 10-year period, and form a vital part of the Government's strategy to increase the number of trips made on foot or by cycle. - 3.11 The BCWWCP has a prioritised plan for improvements to the local network within the, which align with existing Sandwell and West Midlands strategies for planning and transport.
+It will be refreshed in a three to five-year period, incorporating new and updated data sources to support walking, wheeling and cycling interventions in the Black Country.